Polka Dot Party Ideas

 - Choose a dominant color for your polka dot theme such as pink.

 - Bake enough cupcakes for all of your guests.
-If you'd like, you can use our chocolate cake or yellow cake recipes for the batter.
+If you'd like, you can use a chocolate cake or yellow cake recipes for the batter.

 - Frost half of the cupcakes with chocolate or vanilla frosting.